-- Often the underwriter is an affiliated broker-dealer of the issuer. - In that case, the MTN program must be rated investment grade by a rating agency, or the issuer's debt of the same class must be so rated. - Having that rating will perfect an exemption from the requirement to use a qualified independent underwriter under the rules of the Financial Industry Regulatory Authority, Inc. ("FINRA") - This exemption is required for registered and Section 3(a)(2) MTN programs, but not Rule 144A or Regulation S programs. - Some MTN programs are set up with only one agent signed up to the distribution agreement, which may be the issuer's affiliated broker-dealer.
+- Often, the underwriter is an affiliated broker-dealer of the issuer. - In that case, the MTN program must be rated investment-grade by a rating agency, or the issuer's debt of the same class must be so rated. - Having that rating will perfect an exemption from the requirement to use a qualified independent underwriter under Financial Industry Regulatory Authority, Inc. ("FINRA") rules. - This exemption is required for registered and Section 3(a)(2) MTN programs, but not Rule 144A or Regulation S programs. - Some MTN programs are set up with only one agent signed up to the distribution agreement, which may be the issuer's affiliated broker-dealer. - That broker-dealer will then, in turn, execute dealer agreements with other distributors.
+In that situation, when notes are issued, they're sold first to the affiliated broker-dealer and then to an unaffiliated distributor. - At the time of a note offering, the agent, acting as an underwriter, will agree on the terms of the offering with the issuer, whether through a form terms agreement or a more informal process (such as an email or other confirmation). - Issuer's counsel usually prepares the preliminary offering document, which will be either a free writing prospectus or a preliminary pricing supplement.